emmt/EasyYorick/README.md

 - `ypkg update [--] [PKG ...]`

-  Update local repositories of packages.
+  Update local repositories of packages to the master remote version.
 If no packages are specified, all local repositories are updated.
-If the local repository of a specified package does not yet exist, the remote repository is first cloned.
+If packages are specified, their local repositories must exist (that is, they must have been previously installed or, at least, cloned).

 - `ypkg upgrade [--] [PKG ...]`

   Upgrade packages.
-If no packages are specified, all upgradable packages are upgraded.
-If the local repository of a specified package does not yet exist, the remote repository is first cloned.
+If no packages are specified, all upgradable packages (the ones which are currently installed but whose local repository has changed) are re-built and re-installed.
+For each specified package, the local repository is updated, then the package is re-built and re-installed if the local repository has changed.

 Low-level commands are: